-- With a benefit that is reduced by 3 percent for each year before age 65. - With a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter return-to-work rules.
+• With a benefit that is reduced by 3 percent for each year before age 65; or

+• With a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter return-to-work rules.

 PERS Plan 2 retirement benefits are also actuarially reduced to reflect the choice, if made, of a survivor option.
-There is no cap on years of service credit; and a cost-of-living allowance is granted (based on the Consumer Price Index), capped at 3 percent annually.

-The surviving spouse or eligible child or children of a PERS Plan 2 member who dies after leaving eligible employment having earned ten years of service credit may request a refund of the member's accumulated contributions.
+The surviving spouse or eligible child(ren) of a PERS Plan 2 member who dies after having earned ten years of service credit has the option of either a monthly benefit or a lump sum payment of the member's contributions plus interest.